RevoU-FSSE-4/milestone-2-davidfrdian/README.md

 # Pokemon App

-Pokemon App is a simple web application built with React that displays and search a Pokemon fetched from the [PokeAPI](https://pokeapi.co/).
+Pokemon App is a simple web application built with React that displays and searches for Pokémon fetched from the [PokeAPI](https://pokeapi.co/).

 ## Features

-- Display a list of Pokemon with their names and images.
+- Display a list of Pokémon with their names and images.
-- Search for a specific Pokemon by name.
+- Search for a specific Pokémon by name.
+- Save favorite Pokémon to a favorites list.
 - Use React Router for navigation between different pages.

 ## Technologies Used